 - Add mixture to a baking dish and top with dried parsley.
 Bake uncovered for 20-30 minutes, or until cooked through and the top begins to brown.

 - Remove from oven and serve.

-If you like a dryer stuffing I recommend making the cornbread 24 hours ahead of time and let it sit out on the counter overnight.
-The longer the cornbread can dry out, the better it will absorb the broth mixture.
-The amount of liquid added is up to your personal taste.
+- If you like dryer stuffing, I recommend making the cornbread 24 hours ahead of time and let it sit out on the counter overnight.
+The longer the cornbread can dry out, the better it will absorb the broth mixture. - The amount of liquid added is up to your personal taste.
 Add a little at a time - you can always add more, but you can't take it away.